-This work is partly supported by National Natural Science Foundation of China (Approval No. 11432009 and 91752104).
-Thanks to Dr. Theophanes E. Raptis in University of Athens, Laboratory of Physical Chemistry, Greece, for his suggestion on applying the HAM to quantum mechanics and chromodynamics (QCD).
+This work was supported by the National Natural Science Foundation of China (Grant Nos.
+11432009, and 91752104).
+The author thanks Dr. Theophanes E. Raptis in University of Athens, Laboratory of Physical Chemistry, Greece, for his suggestion on applying the HAM to quantum mechanics.